 Much Ado About Nothing?

-The realization that this rewrite was required, and the huge effort it cost me (more than any other subject I have ever tackled), did not make me happy, I assure you.
-However, every time I stalled, a comment by Chris W drove me back to the keyboard.
+The realization that this rethink was required, and the huge effort it cost me (more than any other subject I have ever tackled), did not make me happy, I assure you.
+However, every time I stalled, a comment by Chris W drove me back to work.

 …Randy Hooton, who died [by dragging] after going overboard from the bow (SW of Key West), was the brother of one of my wife’s life-long best friends…She has shared the unpublished details with us…